sage-code/maj/basic.md

 **composite**

-* non-juso = incorrect, not justified
+* kan-juso = incorrect, not justified
 * pro-juso = to be justified